Combodo/iTop/readme.txt

 1.1 Special Thanks To:
     -----------------
 Bruno Bonfils for his guidance about LDAP and authentication.
-Randall Badilla Castro for the Spanish translation.
+Randall Badilla Castro, for the Spanish translation.
+Jonathan Lucas and David Gumbel from ITOMIG BmBh, for the german translation.
+Christian Lempereur, for his feedbacks.
+Olivier Fouquet, for his feedbacks.

 2. INSTALLATION